Seahawks practice notes: Receiver Phillip Dorsett hopes to show he’s more than just fast

 The Seahawks will hold their first of two mock games at CenturyLink Field on Saturday afternoon.

-The game is not open to the public, and while coaches will try to get as much information out of players as they can, Carroll said one of its biggest purposes of the event will be to serve as a run-through for how games will be conducted this season.
+The game is not open to the public, and while coaches will try to get as much information out of players as they can, Carroll said one of the biggest purposes of the event will be to serve as a run-through for how games will be conducted this season.

 Mock games serve as the only chance to practice the gameday routine this year after the NFL canceled all preseason games.

 “There’s a lot of stuff going on for this first game for us,” Carroll said.
-“We’re doing everything that we can do to make it as gamelike in terms of all of that it takes to get to the game.
+“We’re doing everything that we can do to make it as game-like in terms of all of that it takes to get to the game.
 And that’s all of the work that goes on in the locker room pregame — the pregame routines on the field, stuff to get ready back in the locker room, the time frames.
 We’re doing all those exactly like a game — halftime is 12 minutes, coaches in the booth, we’re doing all that.
 So as much as anything, this is really about procedure, getting that thing knocked out”

 As for what he wants to see out of the game itself, Carroll said: “We’re gonna get a really good test on the first couple weeks of work and see who knows what and see if guys are commanding their stuff on offense and defense and the tempo in the exchanges that we make, in-and-out substitutions, all that kind of stuff to make us really sharp.